Command Line Interface¶

 : Analyze and validate scenario files without running themrun

-: Execute scenario files and generate resultsreport
+: Execute scenario files and generate results

 Global options (must be placed before the command):